scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/units.rst

 .. warning::

-    DynamoDB will always round up the item size to the nearest block size when calculating the cost of reads and writes.
+    DynamoDB will **always round up the item size** to the nearest block size when calculating the cost of reads and writes.
 This can significantly affect your costs, especially if you are working with large or varying sized items.

     For example:

     * If you read an item that is 300B in size, you will need to consume 1 RCU for a strongly consistent read, or 0.5 RCUs for an eventually consistent read.
     * If you read an item that is 5000 B in size, you will need to consume 2 RCUs for a strongly consistent read, or 1 RCUs for an eventually consistent read.
+This is because the item size is rounded up to the nearest block size of 4 KB. i.e. 5000/4096 = 1.22, which is rounded up to 2.
     * If you write an item that is 300B in size, you will need to consume 1 WCU.
     * If you write an item that is 5000 B in size, you will need to consume 5 WCUs.
+This is because the item size is rounded up to the nearest block size of 1 KB i.e. 5000/1024 = 4.88, which is rounded up to 5.

 Network Transfer Explained
 ==========================